Remediation Waste & Testing

 “any substance or object which the holder discards or intends or is required to discard”

 There is a common misconception that contaminated or undesirable materials are automatically waste.
-In terms of any remediation scheme, waste disposal should be considered the least favourable option.
+Consequently, in terms of any remediation scheme, waste disposal should be considered the least favourable option.

 Whilst materials may be ‘contaminated’, they may possess certain characteristics that allow them to be placed as capping or general/special fill (i.e. below a highway, beneath a driveway, or to fill a large void).
-Provided contaminated materials once placed will not pose a risk to the completed development, the above is in theory acceptable.
+Most noteworthy, provided contaminated materials once placed will not pose a risk to the completed development, the above is in theory acceptable.

 Often, sites have a surplus of material.
-This may include natural/clean materials excavated from the ground.
+Furthermore, this may include natural/clean materials excavated from the ground.
 If this material cannot be sold on, it is considered unwanted, and therefore considered as a waste when considering the legal definition.

 Where unwanted materials are removed from a site, these are considered waste, but how can these materials be adequately characterised?

 Northpoint, through third-party review of ground investigations, often see inadequate waste classification.
-Why is this?
+Above all, why is this?
 Largely due to the expense of chemical testing and/or a lack of understanding of testing requirements.

 Before accepting a waste, a landfill will require evidence of adequate site investigation testing data as well as Waste Acceptance Criteria (WAC) testing certificates.
 The WAC testing certificate categorises waste into one of three groups: